Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A Quick Look at Last Week's Session.

-A quick look at how the Quantity TextBox object Events were enabled (RaiseEvent) by selecting the "[Event Procedure]" Option from the drop-down list in the Event Property of TextBox.
-When the Events are fired in the TextBox object instance, they are captured in the Form Module itself and the Event Procedure is executed, as depicted in the graphical image given below.
+A quick look at how the Quantity TextBox object Events were enabled (RaiseEvent) by selecting the "[Event Procedure]" Option from the drop-down list in the Event Property of the TextBox.
+When the Events are fired from the TextBox object instance, they are captured in the Form Module itself, and the Event Procedure is executed, as depicted in the graphical image below.

-When the Quantity TextBox Object's Events are fired on the Form those Events can be captured in the Class1 standalone Class Module also.
-For doing that we must define an Instance of the TextBox Object and qualify it with the keyword WithEvents in the Class Module.
-Then the Quantity TextBox object Reference from the Form is assigned to the new object instance.
-In this way when the Events of the TextBox are fired in the Form Module they can be captured in the Class1 Class Module also.
+When the Quantity TextBox Object's Events are fired on the Form, those Events can be captured in the Class1 standalone Class Module also.
+To do that, we must define an Instance of the TextBox Object and qualify it with the keyword WithEvents in the Class Module.
+Then the Quantity TextBox object Reference from the Form must be assigned to the new object instance in the Class1 Class Module.
+In this way, when the Events of the TextBox are fired in the Form Module, they can be captured in the Class1 Class Module also.
 The same Event Procedures, which we normally write in the Form Module, where the Quantity TextBox Instance resides, can be written in the Class1 Class Module.
 The Graphic image of these actions is shown below for reference.

-We want the AfterUpdate Event and others to fire from the Quantity Textbox in the Form to check the validity of the value entered into the TextBox to ensure that the criteria range of values between 1 and 10, both included is met.
+We want the AfterUpdate Event and others to fire from the Quantity Textbox in the Form to check the validity of the value entered into the TextBox, to ensure that the criteria range of values between 1 and 10 is met.
 The GotFocus Event changes the background color of the active TextBox.
 The LostFocus Event ensures that the background color is reset to its earlier color.
 The "[Event Procedure]" option selected in all three Event Properties of the Textbox will ensure that these Events will fire (RaiseEvent) at the appropriate Time.

-When the Events are fired the Event Procedure Code we write within the empty program stub is executed.
+When the Events are fired, the Event Procedure Code written within the empty program stub is executed.
 But, in our case, we would like to redirect these Events to a stand-alone Class Module-based Event Procedure.
 Why, because we want the Form for User Interface designing only and take away the Coding task into separate Class Module(s) for ease of Coding and Maintenance.
+This will also enable the reuse of Event Procedure Code with repetitive use on the Form, like the active TextBox's background settings.
+When written on the Form Module, it needs to duplicate the GotFocus() Event Procedure 10 times for 10 TextBoxes.
+The Standalone Class Module-based Coding needs only one GotFocus() Event procedure.

 The new RaiseEvent Procedure.